 Daniel Mount hails from a long line of wandering gardeners, nurserymen and farmers.
 He received his first shovel for his second birthday and began his gardening career in the sand box later that afternoon.
 Spending most of his youthful summers in a vegetable patch, on a farm, in parks, or in the woods, the curiosity of a scientist and the soul of a poet were awakened in him.
 Daniel went on to study fine arts and botany at the University of Wisconsin-Milwaukee, from which he received a BS in Botany.

-Daniel has settled on a small farm nestled in a 150 acre bird sanctuary, which he shares with his partner, innumerable slugs and a bear, in the Snoqualmie River Valley east of Seattle.
-He enjoys growing organic vegetables and fruits, raising duck,s and experimenting with flood tolerant plants.
-In leisure he botanizes locally and abroad, walks, cooks, reads, and naps.
+Daniel has settled on a small farm nestled in a 150-acre bird sanctuary, which he shares with his partner, innumerable slugs and a bear, in the Snoqualmie River Valley east of Seattle.
+He enjoys growing organic vegetables and fruits, raising ducks and experimenting with flood tolerant plants.
+He creates gardens and also teaches and writes about plants and gardening.